yanpanlau/yanpanlau.github.io/_posts/2016-07-11-FlappyBird-Keras.md

 In plain English, it means maximum future reward for this state and action is the immediate reward plus maximum future reward for the next state.

 Now, we could use iterative method to solve the Q-function.
-Given a transition $<s, a, r, s^'>$ , we can define a loss function below
+Given a transition $<s, a, r, s^'>$ , we are going to convert this episode into training set for the network. i.e. We want $r + \gamma max_a Q (s,a)$ to be equal to $Q(s,a)$

+we can define a loss function below

 $$
 L = {r + max Q(s, a) - Q (s, a)}^2